Caribbean Carnival Cultures

 - Michael la Rose: designer and leader of London’s People’s War Carnival Band, Chair of the George Padmore Institute and project partner.

 - Professor Max Farrar: Cofounder of Caribbean Carnival Cultures.
 Sociologist, author, political activist and photographer with over 40 years of publications on carnival and photographs of carnival as well as a long-standing involvement with Leeds West Indian carnival and local community political and arts groups.

 - Dr Emily Zobel Marshall: Cofounder of Caribbean Carnival Cultures, Senior Lecturer in Postcolonial Studies and Course Director for English Literature undergraduate postgraduate degrees at Leeds Beckett University.
 Publishes regularly on carnival and has a decade of involvement in Leeds West Indian carnival.

 - Tola Dabiri: Fully funded PhD student at the School of Cultural Studies.
-Supervised by Emily Zobel Marshall her work examines the function of the oral tradition in carnival cultures.
+Supervised by Emily Zobel Marshall and Caroline Herbert, her work examines the function of the oral tradition in carnival cultures.
 Tola is artistic director of Carnival Cultures and has a wealth of experience of experience in carnival archiving and carnival arts and heritage projects.